 Controversial from the moment it was planned, the station is a glass and concrete brutalist monster that takes up a huge chunk of the central city, rising ten stories into the sky with train tracks for bullet trains and local services spitting from its cavernous platforms.

 Love it or loathe it (I’m very fond of the brutalist style) the best ramen in the city is said to be found there – so Carmen and I waited til we were very hungry and took the escalator up to the eight floor to check out the restaurant deck.
+Interesting thing about this restaurant is that if you order takeaway food then can vacuum seal your meal, I have never seen this before.
+They said that customers love that, so we checked out the benefits of vacuum sealing your food from this website, its interesting that people care more about fresh food.

 The top two floors of the train station are devoted to restaurants serving up meals at all times of the day and night to hungry passengers waiting for a train or killing time between services.
 There’s plenty to choose from – sushi and sashimi and salads, Japanese pancakes called Okonomiyaki, even western style food like steak and chips which are not too healthy anyways, so it may doesn’t help our bodies so sometimes we complement it with supplements that help boost our complete metabolism.